 Like this man, most of us have asked: “What is good about this Good Friday?
 What is good about a day that someone was innocently condemned to death and crucified?
-A day that we are not to celebrate; a day we are asked to abstain from all the goods of life; a day when God was crucified, and a day when the hopes.
+A day that we are not to celebrate; a day we are asked to abstain from all the goods of life; a day when God was crucified, and a day when hope is shattered.

-Good Friday is the Friday within Holy Week.
-The first shot at the question is that without this day perhaps, there would have been no salvation for humanity.
-This is because, had Christ not died, there would not have been the washing away of our sins (John 16, 3; Rom 5, 8).
+Good Friday, is the Friday within Holy Week.
+The first attempt at the question is that, without this day perhaps, there would have been no salvation for humanity.
+This is because, had Christ not died, there would not have been the washing away of our sins (John 16:3; Rom 5:8).
 So, it is good because, it is a blessing in disguise.

-Secondly, it is on this day that the barriers preventing all the saints of the church from entering the holy of holies were torn apart (Mt 27, 51).
-Thirdly, it is on this day that the journey of salvation is actually instituted.
-In fact some scholars consider this day more important than Easter Sunday.
-This is because they feel that without this day, the Christ event of Easter Sunday would not have been possible.
+Second, it is on this day that the barriers preventing all the saints of the church from entering the holy of holies were torn apart (Matt 27, 51).
+Third, it is on this day that the journey of salvation is actually instituted.
+In fact, some scholars consider this day to be more important than Easter Sunday.
+This is because, they feel that without this day, the Christ-event of Easter Sunday would not have been possible.

 It is a day when the “drama script” written by God is fully “directed and acted out” by Christ his Son.
-On this day there appeared to be the absence of God by human reckoning.
-However, God was fully present and somewhere smiling because his son is accomplishing his mission for the salvation of humanity.
+On this day, there appeared to be the absence of God by human reckoning.
+However, God was fully present and was somewhere smiling, because his son is accomplishing his mission for the salvation of humanity.
 Indeed, it is a Good Friday!